AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/attribution.md

 >[!CONTEXTUALHELP]
 >id="workspace_attribution_panel"
 >title="Attribution panel"
 >abstract="Quickly compare and visualize any number of attribution models for a success metric.
-Select channel (dimension), the models to include and the lookback window.
+Select the channel (dimension), the models to include and the lookback window."
 >additional-url="https://www.youtube.com/watch?v=Yu0hy2klzA0" text="Attribution IQ panel"

 <!-- markdownlint-enable MD034 -->